savelena00/Assignment2---titanic/README.md

 # Assignment3---Titanic Dataset

-## This is an Assignment work consisting of basic explanatory data analyses taken from the Kaggle- Titanic database.
-Within this repository are two different analyses files.
+## This is an Assignment work consisting of basic explanatory data analyses taken from the Kaggle- Titanic- Machine Learning From Disaster database.
+Within this repository there are several files.

-## Data Source
+## Data Source (Data)
-  * Data is taken from Kaggle and can be found in [here](https://www.kaggle.com/code/startupsci/titanic-data-science-solutions)
+  * Data is taken from Kaggle and can be found in [here](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/data)

 ## Notebook Installation
   1. Download this repository in a zip file by clicking on this [link]() or execute this from the terminal: